sashafiero/spit-it-out/readme.txt

 • Whether to give back the result by just spitting it out in the box, or by json, or perhaps something else
 • Specific bits of $_SERVER so you don't have to get a dump of the whole thing

-I would also like to instead of hide()ing the box when clicking the X, make it minimized and accessible by a little icon off to the side or something like that.

 Maybe offer the option to put a display toggling icon in the WP admin bar at the top of the site for logged in admins.